 From there, you can click on the button labeled “Get Contact Information” which will pull up associated phone numbers, email addresses, and most importantly, mailing addresses.

 The last step in your prospecting process before sending out your real estate mailers is to build a leads list.
-Reonomy Marketing makes it easy to take the prospect you sourced earlier and export a mailing list complete with their respective contact information.
+With the intelligence you mine, it’s easy to take the prospects you sourced earlier and export a mailing list with their respective contact information.

 Once you’ve found the property owners you want to target, you can either export a list of all your search results or only the select ones you’ve labeled.
 Labeling features let you save certain properties to include in your report.